sdholakiya/ec2-multi-ou-idle-shutdown/README.md

 ### Common Issues

 **"No metrics found for instance"**
-- Instance may be too new (< 2 hours old)
+- Instance may be too new (< 3.5 hours old)
 - CloudWatch detailed monitoring may be disabled

 **"Insufficient metrics"**
-- Instance needs at least 1 hour of CloudWatch data
+- Instance needs at least 3 hours of continuous CloudWatch data
 - Check if instance was recently started
+- Ensure 5-minute intervals are present without significant gaps

 **"Permission denied"**
 - Verify cross-account IAM role trust relationships